kkibria/dev_cookbook/docs/_topics/houdini.md

 # {{ page.title }}
 ## Houdini

-Houdini is a software from sidefx.
+Houdini is a software from SideFx.